Home care charge rate calculator

 Margin health indicators

-Healthy, moderate risk, low margin, and travel-heavy indicators are designed to educate managers, not scare them.
-They highlight where rota design, travel assumptions, or charge rates may need closer review.
+Healthy, moderate risk, low margin, and travel-heavy indicators show where rota design, travel assumptions, or charge rates may need closer review before profitability disappears.

 Operational note